AFP01/Unofficial-TheoTown-FAQ/README.md

 dependent on OS and language.

 ## On Android, the game claims that it was hacked.
 What can I do?
-Please consider to get the original version from the Play Store.
-If you, for some reason, cannot do that you can acquire the latest official apk from here.
+Please consider to get the original version from the [Play Store](https://play.google.com/store/apps/details?id=info.flowersoft.theotown.theotown).
+If you, for some reason, cannot do that you can acquire [the latest official apk from here](https://github.com/LobbyDivinus/theotown-translation/blob/master/android-playstore-release.apk).

 ## How to delete the game?
 We're sorry to hear that you want to remove the game from your device.
 You can uninstall the app directly in the Store that you used to download it.
-Additionally, in order to delete city data, you may want to remove the TheoTown folder.
+Additionally, in order to delete city data, regions, plugins, etc., you may want to remove the TheoTown folder.
 It's location of this folder is dependent on the platform that you are using:
 - Windows: In C:\Users\Your username\
 - Linux/Mac: In /home
+- Android: In /storage/emulated/0/android/data/info.flowersoft.theotown.theotown/files
+	- You can access this using Google's file explorer or ingame file manager
-- Android: The data will be removed automatically when removing the app, unless you select to retain it upon uninstall (this feature is not available on all versions of Android)
+	- The data will be removed automatically when removing the app, unless you select to retain it upon uninstall (this feature is only available on android 10 and above)
 - iOS: The data will be removed automatically when removing the app

-In case your question wasn't answered edit the file README.md and open a pull request.
+In case your question wasn't answered [edit the file README.md and open a pull request](https://github.com/TA874/Unofficial-TheoTown-FAQ/edit/main/README.md).